gray-panda/grayrepo/2017_labyREnth/chal/tht5_yara2/README.md

 However, when I tried submitting it to the challenge server, it worked and the flag was returned.
 Not sure if this is by design or a bug.

-Similaryly, at the time of writing this write-up, the solution server seems to be down already.
+Similarly, at the time of writing this write-up, the solution server seems to be down already.

 When these 2 rules are submitted in the correct format, the flag is returned.